jamescooke/blog/content/1708-aaa-extract-arrange.rst

 "yes".
 As we've seen, the ``test_fixture()`` test remains to pin the fixture's behaviour and assert that the SUT is in the expected state.

-When the fixture has been extracted because of "Setup duplication" there will be a fixture created that does not have its own explicit test.
-Instead the fixture is tested implicitly by the two tests but does not have a dedicated test of its own.
+When the fixture has been extracted because of "Setup duplication" [#sd]_ there will be a fixture created that does not have its own explicit test.
+Instead, the fixture is tested implicitly by the two tests but does not have a dedicated test of its own.